carbon-io/carbond/docs/ref/carbond.collections.Collection.rst

         :type res: :class:`~carbond.Response`
         :rtype: :class:`~carbond.collections.Collection.PreOperationResult`

-        Build the context and options to be passed to the operation handler from the request and operation config.
+        Build the options to be passed to the operation handler from the request and operation config.
 Note, in general, this should not need to be overridden or extended.

     .. function:: preFindOperation(config, req, res)